Bēl-ṣarbi: Worship

 Bēl-ṣarbi was the city god of Baz (Baṣ).
 In Neo-Assyrian sources it was called Šapazzu.
 This settlement was located near Dilbat.
-A temple dedicated to Šar-ṣarbati, E-durgina (Sumerian: "house, established abode") existed in it.
+(Note: An association between Baz and the Bazi dynasty of Babylon has been proposed, but it has been argued that its name instead corresponds to a location near the juncture of the Diyala and Tigris rivers, associated with the Kassite clan Bīt-Bazi.
+It is possible that both names are derived from the Akkadian word baṣṣu, "sandbank," and that originally multiple settlements bearing this name existed, even though only one is present in sources from the first millennium BCE.)
+A temple dedicated to Bēl-ṣarbi, E-durgina (Sumerian: "house, established abode") existed in it.
 Its name has also been rendered as E-tušgina.
 It was rebuilt by Nebuchadnezzar II.
-An association between Baz and the Bazi dynasty of Babylon has been proposed, but it has been argued that its name instead corresponds to a location near the juncture of the Diyala and Tigris rivers, associated with the Kassite clan Bīt-Bazi.
-It is possible that both names are derived from the Akkadian word baṣṣu, "sandbank," and that originally multiple settlements bearing this name existed, even though only one is present in sources from the first millennium BCE.

 The gods of Baz were carried off to Assyria during the reign of Tiglath-Pileser III.
 A relief from Kalhu dated to this period shows Assyrian soldiers carrying away the figure of a god holding an unidentified object.
 It has been suggested that it might be Bēl-ṣarbi, and that an eagle emblem present on the same relief also belonged to him.
 A further Assyrian source mentioning Bēl-ṣarbi is a text from the reign of Ashurbanipal which mentions that "Lugal-asal of Šapazzu" was among the deities who accompanied him during his campaign against Elam, which most likely took place in the year 653 BCE.
 The other gods mentioned are Ashur, Marduk, Nabu, Anu rabu (Ištaran) and Shamash.

 In the Old Babylonian period Bēl-ṣarbi was associated with Ḫiritum and Iabušum.
 An inscription of Samsu-iluna which mentions various forts he built for specific deities lists Iabušum in association with Bēl-ṣarbi.
-The king describes him as a god "who magnifies my royal name."
+The king describes him as a god "who magnifies my royal name".

 Multiple god lists mention Lugal-asal, including An = Anum and its forerunner, as well as the Nippur god list and the Weidner god list.